 - Highlight weekends: display Saturdays and Sundays in People Allocation using a special pattern and show a warning when user tries to allocate on these days (learn more).
 This feature can be enabled only if “Use 7-days week calendar” is enabled too

-- Project opportunities From this section you are able to create a new status or edit the existing ones.
+From this section you are able to create a new status or edit the existing ones.
 Stages can be reordered using the drag and drop and you can edit their name, color and description.The order you see in this section is the same that will be applied when ordering your opportunities by the stage column.Please mind that the default status blank can’t be edited and reordered while Lost and won statuses can’t have their description updated.If you deleted an opportunity stage all opportunities that were using that stage will have their stage switched to blank.Only custom stages can be deleted.Also please note that in order to assign a stage different than blank to an opportunity you have to be sure that the JOC assigned to the opportunity is tracking the opportunity status.For more information check the Job Order Category settings section.

-- Currencies: a list of all the known currencies, each one can be made available or set as master (a.k.a. the currency you currently use in your company)
+A list of all the known currencies, each one can be made available or set as master (a.k.a. the currency you currently use in your company)

-- Won/Lost Feedback: here you can define some possible reasons which can led to the win or loss of a project.
+Here you can define some possible reasons which can led to the win or loss of a project.
 A project is considered won when its probability reaches 90 or above, on the other hand it’s considered lost when it goes down to 0.
 Users will be able to choose one of these reasons from the projects pipeline (remember to enable the related job order category’s flag).
 This feedbacks will be then shown on the Client Details page and can be edited from the “More Action > Edit Feedback” button in the projects pipeline.

-- Project & Team Review where you can:
+Project & Team Review

 - Enable/disable Project & Team Review